-Important points to remember!
+Important points for Women's Commissioners and committee members to remember!

-- When serving as a commissioner or committee member, you are a representative of the Women's Commission and the Office of the Governor. - No one is to take unilateral action on any bill or agree to any terms on behalf of the Women's Commission without expressed direction from WSWC staff. - If you are asked a question that you do not know the answer to, state that you will follow up with an answer.
+- If you are serving as a commissioner or committee member, you are a representative of the Women's Commission and the Office of the Governor. - No one is to take unilateral action on any bill or agree to any terms on behalf of the Women's Commission without expressed direction from WSWC staff. - If you are asked a question that you do not know the answer to, state that you will follow up with an answer.
 Make Legislative Staff Lead and your Chair(s) aware of the question, so they can help you respond with accurate information.